 anesthesia conference starting Sunday evening and ending Friday morning.
 We

-including ultrasound, difficult airway management, TEE and cardiothoracic.
+including ultrasound and difficult airway management.
 In

 Why are there so many choices at CRASH?